bruno-sardine/Jura-Recipes/README.md

 - Milk times are with whole milk with the exception of the Cafe Latte which I use oat milk

 ###### Interesting Info
+- 25g of water used to clean the coffee spout
 - Hot Water for Tea: 176 degrees

 ---